athuff/hiring-engineers/answers.md

 **Actions:**
 1. VirtualBox 6.0.18, Vagrant 2.2.7, using 2 scotch/box provider (Ubuntu 18.0.4 LTS) and a Ruby on Rails image (boxesio/rails)
 2. Signed up for DataDog eval
-3. Got my agents installed and configured thd DataDog.yaml for basic support
+3. Got my agents installed and configured the DataDog.yaml for basic support
 4. Added tags for datacenter, support team, and environment

 **Result:** 3 servers reporting correctly